 As you’ve likely already discerned from the bitterness I’ve just expressed, I am a Millennial, and I happen to possess several of the characteristics typically associated with this much-loathed group: these, I’m told, include a propensity for socially liberal politics, adeptness at computers, a distrust of religion and little desire to have children or to marry.
 Like many Millennials, I went to university and in the years following the Great Recession experienced unemployment followed by a period of stagnancy.
 I haven’t on the other hand lived with my parents since I was a teenager, which is apparently a trend among Millennials, or had to depend on them for financial support.
 Nor do feel particularly like a Millennial—that is to say, I don’t feel as if I share a stronger bond with people my own age than those who are older.

-Nevertheless, when confronted with the usual criticisms of my generation, I feel obligated to offer a few words of defence.
+Nevertheless, when confronted with the usual criticisms of my generation, I feel obliged to offer a few words of defence.
 It is my view that, as generations go, Millennials are largely innocuous.
 They exercise minimal political influence over the way that the world is run, and despite being the most educated generation in history are confined to jobs well below their skill base.
 Some say this is because they’re feckless and afraid of hard work, which historically of course is the same argument that the powerful and affluent have used to bolster prejudices against burdensome groups.
 It’s also not true, since Millennials on the whole work more hours than their parents did at their age, and for considerably less money.